Free Meals on Wheels near you.

 Meals on Wheels programs will provide hot, fresh, and nourishing meals to homebound elderly, the sick and disabled persons who can’t prepare a meal for themselves and who have no one to do so for them.
 The home delivered meals, the daily contact by caring volunteers who deliver them and the professional case management allow seniors, homebound persons and the frail to remain in their own home.
 Some locations may even offer holiday meals for Thanksgiving or Christmas.

 The non-profit that offers the service will vary by state and county.
-It may be your local Salvation Army, Catholic Charities, St. Vincent DePaul, or government social service office.
-Find information on a number of non-profits agencies by state and county that may offer the Meals on Wheels program and much more, such as financial assistance and case management.
-Learn more.
+It may be your local Salvation Army center, Catholic Charities, St. Vincent DePaul, Senior Center, or government social service office.
+Some senior centers as well as Agency on Aging Offices near you may offer free delivery of meals as well.

 Most of the agencies that administer this program also provide professional case management to every client.
 Meals On Wheels is strongly committed to maintaining a commitment to respond to each of their clients as individuals.
 They will provide an environment of compassion and caring help.
-The local agencies will almost always partner with other local resources and coordinate with geriatric health and social services throughout the area.
+The local agencies will almost always partner with other local resources and coordinate with geriatric health as well as social services throughout the area.
 Meals On Wheels staff members, in partnership with other local charities and non-profits, respond to a wide range of issues for seniors and other clients.

 For example, many clients are in need of additional in-home help such as cleaning, laundry, and personal care such as dressing and bathing.
 The agencies may be able to address those needs.
 Most organizations that run Meals on Wheels programs can also arrange for free or low cost medical care.
 They can coordinate transportation for doctor’s appointments or provide advice and help with medical insurance issues.
 Social workers also assist with housing issues (such as rental assistance), personal and home safety and cases of domestic abuse.